Herons are a family of migratory birds found in many regions, including Virginia.

 Green Herons typically live near bodies of water such as rivers, lakes, marshes, and ponds, where they can find plenty of food in shallow water.

-These types of herons in Virginia are versatile hunters that use tools to increase their success rate, making them unique among bird species.
+These types of herons in Virginia are versatile hunters who use tools to increase their success rate, making them unique among bird species.

-Green Herons are roughly 18 inches long with a wingspan of 24-26 inches.
-Their diet consists mostly of insects and fish, but they sometimes feed on crustaceans, frogs, and reptiles.
+Green Herons are roughly 18 inches long and have a wingspan of 24-26 inches.
+They eat mostly insects and fish, but they also sometimes feed on crustaceans, frogs, and reptiles.

 These birds will stalk slowly along the shoreline to catch their prey or stay still while waiting for an unsuspecting meal.

-In addition to being talented fishers, Green Herons have been known to use tools like sticks or other pieces of matter to help them feed more effectively.
+In addition to being talented fishers, Green Herons have been known to use tools like sticks or other objects to help them feed more effectively.

-It is common for these birds to dive down quickly into the water before using a tool to lure food close enough so that they can snatch it up without having to go after it themselves in most cases.
+It is common for these birds to dive quickly into the water before using a tool to lure food close enough so that they can snatch it up without having to go after it themselves.

-This use of ingenuity gives them an edge over many other types of aquatic predators as it allows them access to much higher quality and easier food sources than may otherwise be available without such tools at their disposal.
+This use of ingenuity gives them an edge over many other types of aquatic predators, as it allows them access to much higher-quality and easier food sources than may otherwise be available without such tools.

 9. Black-crowned Night-Heron